Share taxi: Ethiopia

 Minibus taxis in Ethiopia are one of the most important modes of transport in big cities like Addis Ababa.
-They are preferred by the majority of the populace over public buses and more-traditional taxicabs because they are generally cheap, operate on diverse routes, and are available in abundance.
+They are preferred by the majority of the populace over public buses and more traditional taxicabs because they are generally cheap, operate on diverse routes, and are available in abundance.
 All minibus taxis in Ethiopia have a standard blue-and-white coloring scheme, much as New York taxis are yellow.
 Minibus taxis are usually Toyota HiAces, frequent the streets.
 They typically can carry 11 passengers, but will always have room for another until that is no longer the case.
 The minibus driver has a crew member called a weyala whose job is to collect the fare from passengers.

 In 2008, publicly operated public transport was available in Addis Ababa in addition to that provided by the minibuses.
 A fleet of 350 large buses may operate for this purpose, as such a number does exist.
 Also as of 2008, the city lacks an independent transport authority, but some regulation, such as that controlling market entry, does exist.

-Route syndicates may be a presence but are described as "various".
+Route syndicates may be present but are described as "various".

 Ghana

-In Ghana and neighboring countries, tro tro are privately owned minibus vehicles for hire that travel fixed routes leaving when filled to capacity.
-While there are tro tro stations,West Africa (p.
-347).
-Anthony Ham.
-Lonely Planet, 2009.
-7th ed.
-912 pp. 1741048214, 9781741048216. these share taxis can also be boarded anywhere along the route.
+In Ghana and neighboring countries, share taxis are called tro tro.
+They are privately owned minibus that travel fixed routes and leave when filled to capacity.
+While there are tro tro stations, these shared taxis can also be boarded anywhere along the route.